genomicsengland/rmd2conf/README.md

   sys, os, subprocess, markdown, mimetypes, codecs, re, collections, requrest, json, argparse, urllib, webbrowser

 It also requires R be installed and have the rmarkdown library installed with pandoc v1.12.3 or above, this is more recent than the version available in the repositories.
-More information on how to get the newer version can be [found here]<https://github.com/rstudio/rmarkdown/blob/master/PANDOC.md>
+More information on how to get the newer version can be [found here](https://github.com/rstudio/rmarkdown/blob/master/PANDOC.md).

 Obviously you need to have a confluence username and password and have permission to create pages in the space to which you're attempting to write.

 ## File format

 The script will determine whether the file is an Rmarkdown (.Rmd) or Markdown (.md) file based on the file extension.
-If converting from Rmd to md, then the output format in the Rmd header will be ignored and a markdown document will be generated with a current date and time stamp.
+If converting from Rmd to md, then the output format in the Rmd header will be ignored and a markdown document will be generated with a current date and time stamp (this remains after the script has run).

 ## Best results